Helicopter Patrol Begins In Baltimore

 Helicopter Use Evaluated

 Since that October date, the Department has taken great care to evaluate helicopter use in this City.
 As a result of this evaluation, two additional helicopters are on order.
 These smaller Hughes 300 C machines are scheduled for delivery in late March.
-They are three place (seat) helicopters with lights and P / A system, but no hoist; and are in the 1900 lbs. class of aerial machines.
+They are three places (seat) helicopters with lights and P / A system, but no hoist; and are in the 1900 lbs. class of aerial machines.
 Funded through a Federal grant, the arrival of the two new helicopters will permit the Department to intensify aerial patrol of the City substantially and eventually to have a helicopter on alert status at all times with ranging degrees of response time.
 Current planning is to fly about 3200 hours per year for all aircraft combined.
 Whatever the weather and whatever the time of day, the citizens of Baltimore will be assured of greater safety with the Department's helicopter(s) on patrol.

 First Cross-Country Flight